 IS YOUR COVID-19 BUSINESS INTERRUPTION OR CIVIL AUTHORITY INSURANCE LOSS COVERED?

 In March 2020, the Governor, parish presidents, and mayors, issued orders closing non-essential businesses in Louisiana.
 Do you know whether your insurance policy has business interruption coverage or civil authority coverage that will cover your losses resulting from these closures and the COVID-19 pandemic?
 It may be a good idea to review your insurance policies to see if such coverage exists.
-Even if you think you understand the cope of your policy’s coverage, you might want to check with an experienced lawyer who handles these types of cases.
+Even if you think you understand the cope of your policy’s coverage, you might want to check with an experienced insurance lawyer who handles these types of cases.

 BUSINESS INTERRUPTION AND CIVIL AUTHORITY INSURANCE